-- 6.1.7.1 An air traffic services-specific qualification annotated on an Air Traffic Controller Licence remains in force for: - (a) such period as may, from time to time and circumstance by circumstance, be determined by the ATS Certificate holder or certified ATS Training Organisation for training instructor or assessment qualifications, or by the ATS Certificate holder for other qualifications; or - (b) such period for which the licence remains in force; or - (c) such period for which any rating or endorsement to which the qualification may be linked remains in force; whichever is shorter. - 6.1.7.2 For the annotation of an air traffic services-specific qualification in an Air Traffic Controller Licence, the licence holder shall pass such examinations and have such experience as CAD or the ATS Certificate holder as appropriate may, from time to time, nominate in respect of a particular qualification. - 6.1.7.3 The conditions and content of any examinations or assessments relevant to an air traffic services-specific qualification shall, from time to time, be determined by CAD or the ATS Certificate holder as appropriate. - 6.1.7.4 An air traffic services-specific qualification: - (a) may or may not depend on the holder maintaining ratings and/or endorsements; - (b) may or may not have an expiry date except that the qualification must be considered to have been withdrawn whenever the licence in which it is annotated is suspended or cancelled or has expired, or whenever any ratings and/or endorsements on which the qualification is nominated by the ATS Certificate holder as being dependent is/are suspended or cancelled;
+- 6.1.7.1 An air traffic services-specific qualification annotated on an Air Traffic Controller Licence remains in force for: - (a) such period as may, from time to time and circumstance by circumstance, be determined by the ATS Certificate holder or certified ATS Training Organisation for training instructor or assessment qualifications, or by the ATS Certificate holder for other qualifications; or - (b) such period for which the licence remains in force; or - (c) such period for which any rating or endorsement to which the qualification may be linked remains in force; whichever is shorter. - 6.1.7.2 For the annotation of an air traffic services-specific qualification in an Air Traffic Controller Licence, the licence holder shall pass such examinations and have such experience as MCAA or the ATS Certificate holder as appropriate may, from time to time, nominate in respect of a particular qualification. - 6.1.7.3 The conditions and content of any examinations or assessments relevant to an air traffic services-specific qualification shall, from time to time, be determined by MCAA or the ATS Certificate holder as appropriate. - 6.1.7.4 An air traffic services-specific qualification: - (a) may or may not depend on the holder maintaining ratings and/or endorsements; - (b) may or may not have an expiry date except that the qualification must be considered to have been withdrawn whenever the licence in which it is annotated is suspended or cancelled or has expired, or whenever any ratings and/or endorsements on which the qualification is nominated by the ATS Certificate holder as being dependent is/are suspended or cancelled; - (c) may be annotated in an Air Traffic Controller Licence regardless of whether a licence has a valid rating and/or endorsement annotated therein provided such qualification has not been nominated as being dependent on any rating and/or endorsement(s), in which latter case such nominated rating(s) and/or endorsement(s) must first be annotated in the licence;